sinantomruk/aptall/README.md

 2)chromium-codecs-ffmpeg-extra
     Transitional package - chromium-codecs-ffmpeg-extra -> chromium-ffmpeg snap

-Please select what you want to remove
+Please select what you want to remove.
+Ex: 1 | 1 2 3 | 1-4
  >>
 ```

 ## TODO
 - [x] Chance order of remove
-- [ ] Ability to select more than one package
+- [x] Ability to select more than one package
-- [ ] apt-cache instead of aptitude, for less dependency
-- [ ] Better code